How to tailor your graduate CV to Shell

 Preparing your graduate CV for Shell

-The company provides some general advice on CV preparation on its careers website, including tips on how to structure the document – so be sure to follow the guidance.
+The company provides some general advice on CV preparation on its careers website so be sure to follow the guidance.
 Shell favours a traditional CV format with education and experience neatly listed in reverse chronological order.

 Here are some things you should keep in mind:

 - Don't try to include your life story; CVs should be clear and concise, with no waffle.
 While it's important to cover your full work history, for less relevant experience, you may want to pick out only a few key pieces of information rather than giving an in-depth account of each role.

 - Highlight your most relevant experiences and provide details about your role and accomplishments.
 Your CV is a chance to sell yourself so make sure to highlight your personal contribution (write I, not we) and anything you achieved that you were proud of.